adelphi-ed-tech/au-courses/courses/web-programming.md

 optional "bonus", which is meant to give more advanced teams a challenge.

+1.  **Photo gallery (30%):** students will enter the world of Web-based APIs and interactive web programming by rethinking a familiar online idiom, the photo gallery.
+Using the Flickr API, they will create their own gallery software. *Bonus*: use the jQuery javascript library to add visual effects to your gallery.

-1.  **Word Frequency Statistics (30%)****:** Students will parse texts to create a variety of word frequency statistics.
+2.  **Word Frequency Statistics (30%):** Students will parse texts to create a variety of word frequency statistics.
 The input text can be uploaded or submitted via a form.
 The results are displayed as HTML. *Bonus*: create “Wordle” or tag-cloud style visualizations of the results and/or pull in source text from other website URLs.

-2.  **Photo gallery (30%)****:** students will enter the world of Web-based APIs and interactive web programming by rethinking a familiar online idiom, the photo gallery.
-Using the Flickr API, they will create their own gallery software. *Bonus*: use the jQuery javascript library to add visual effects to your gallery.

 3.  **Final project (40%):** student teams will propose, design, and execute their own project.
 The requirements for the project are that